-“Inclusion@Climate: Sowing the Seeds of Belonging” is a new feature created by The Climate Corporation’s Inclusion & Diversity team to highlight the diverse backgrounds of our employees as well as their achievements, passions, and personalities.
+“Inclusion@Climate: Sowing the Seeds of Belonging” is a new feature created by Climate LLC’s Inclusion & Diversity team to highlight the diverse backgrounds of our employees as well as their achievements, passions, and personalities.
 We hope you’ll enjoy learning more about their contributions to Climate and to our community, and think you’ll agree that the very best elements of our culture are our Climateers themselves.

 Nisha Ramakrishnan: When I was 17, I came to the U.S. as an intern for the U.S. state department in recognition for early work I had done with farmers in rural India around technology, education, connectivity, and media.
 While the sponsoring organization took over and that project ended, little did I know that my tryst with farming was far from over.

 On returning to India, I took up a job as a crime journalist for one of the most controversial Indian newspapers of the time.
 You know how hard working as a journalist can be in 2020, so you can very well imagine the challenges that came with being a woman working in that industry more than a decade ago, including weird hours and low compensation.

 After completing my dual Bachelor’s in Communications and IT, and then my dual Masters in International Business and Technology Leadership in the U.S., I’m now pursuing my Ph.D. in organizational psychology.
 I also have over 15 years of programs and operations management experience.
 The most intriguing aspect of corporate life to me has been the life cycle of change that organizations go through as they grow, and the psychology of the organization at different stages of its growth.
 The thread that binds people together today can become the thread that stifles their growth tomorrow.
 I plan to publish my detailed observations in my upcoming book Everyday Inclusion.